 Oils fraud, involving the misuse of duty privileged fuels supplied for non-road use, began in Northern Ireland.
 It quickly spread to mainland UK where criminal organisations were laundering rebated fuels with other fuels to sell to hauliers, evading both excise duty and VAT.
 Many of the fraudulent suppliers became in HMRC terminology ‘missing traders’ – disappearing without paying VAT.

-As with other duty frauds, oils frauds are usually prosecuted as either the fraudulent evasion of duty under Customs & Excise Management Act 1979 s 170, or cheating the revenue under common law.
+As with other duty frauds, oils frauds are usually prosecuted as either the fraudulent evasion of duty under Customs & Excise Management Act 1979 section 170, or cheating the revenue under common law.

 Are you the subject of an inquiry by HMRC’s Oils Central Co-ordination Team (OCCT) or Road Fuel Testing Units (RFTUs)?
 Our Tax Disputes professionals are here to help and are able to provide clear advice and information to assist you.
-To contact one of our specialist lawyers please click here or call 02071830529.
+Just call us on 0207 1830 529, or email [email protected].